milkyway-labs/launch/signature/README.md

 - [SetWithdrawAddress](https://github.com/cosmos/cosmos-sdk/blob/v0.46.14/proto/cosmos/distribution/v1beta1/tx.proto#L16)
     - This grant is needed for the `Staker Controller` to grant change of the staking rewards withdrawal address from the `Staker` multisig to the `Grantee` account.

-Now, connect your ledger device to your computer and sign it.
+Now, connect your ledger to your device and sign it.

 ```bash
 # Import your `Staker` wallet